sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

-Basically put all dependencies in there that you plan to be auto-created by sweetest.
+Put all dependencies in there as you need them to be auto-created by sweetest.
 E.g. if `LoginViewModel` requires `AuthManager` in its constructor you should add `AuthManager` to the dependency configuration, and so on...

 ### Create a steps class